 Ultimately, we had to recover the BLE commands from a legacy codebase and apply them in a clean new code.
 As a result, the app began to support new hardware with more features, using the full potential of BLE connectivity while preserving support for older devices.

-If you have any questions about BLE application development, schedule a meeting, and one of our app wizards will guide you through all the intricacies.
+If you have any questions about BLE application development or want to learn more about our BLE app development services, schedule a meeting, and one of our app wizards will guide you through all the intricacies.

 Frequently Asked Questions